asu-cis-capstone/lambo/README.md

 ### Project Lambo

-## OnPointDetailing Website Update
+## On Point Detailing Website Update

-Onpoint Mobile Detailing is looking to move from their current website, built using a prepaid template, to a fully featured customizable site built just for them.
+On Point Mobile Detailing is looking to move from their current website, built using a prepaid template, to a fully featured customizable site built just for them.

 Additionally, as part of this update they are requesting:
 - Have a functional mobile site
-- Branding change to "Onpoint Detailing"
+- Branding change to "On Point Detailing"
 - Customer scheduling system
 - Implementation of RDBMS to manage not only customers and invoices but also wholesalers
 - The ability to connect with their social media accounts

+## Installation instructions

+1. Have a web server running a full LAMP stack
+2. Simply drop the contents of the www directory into your web servers root directory

 ## Project Team